About Dan Tran

 Tran was born in Vietnam, and now lives in the United States.
 He worked as a bioengineer for many years, and is a self-taught artist.
 Since 2009 he has painted in the abstract and naive style exploring our human condition.

-From 2009 to 2012, he painted the figurative series Legacies, a series of pop portraits of icons such as Gandhi, Muhammad Ali, Marilyn Monroe, the Dalai Lama, Jackson Pollock and Frida Kahlo.
+From 2009 to 2012, he painted the figurative series Icons, a series of pop portraits of world icons such as Gandhi, Muhammad Ali, Marilyn Monroe, the Dalai Lama, Jackson Pollock and Frida Kahlo.

 Since 2014, he has explored a more universal abstract visual language.
-The content of his art however never strays from a deep concern about the human condition.
-Thus the series Socrates' Echoes was born, which has been shown in the US (2016-2018) and Vietnam (2019)
+The content of his art however never strays far from a deep concern about the human condition.
+Thus the series Superposition of Opposites was born, which has been shown in the US (2016-2018) and Vietnam (2019)

-In 2020, he started exploring a freer naive style in the series Lost, visioning the world in the eyes of a child, offering a fresh look at complex contemporary issues (climate change criminal justice, armed conflicts) as well as eternal human challenges (friendship, love, hope, healing.)
+In 2020, he responded to covid and extreme political turmoil with the series Lost & Found in the Time of INfection, visioning the world in the eyes of a child, offering a fresh look at burning issues of the day (climate change, criminal justice, threats to democrarcy) as well as eternal human challenges (friendship, love, hope, healing.)